marc2332/freya/crates/elements/src/_docs/events/pointerdown.md

-The `pointerdown` event fires when the user starts pressing an element.
+The `pointerdown` event fires when the user clicks/starts touching an element.

 Event Data: [PointerData][crate::events::PointerData]

-### Example:
+### Example

 ```rust, no_run
 # use dioxus::prelude::*;